 2014 Eurovision Winner: Conchita Wurst

 So, we are off to Liverpool as the Eurovision Host City 2023!
-You can look out to see how Liverpool presents their Eurovision Song Contest on the 13th of May 2023 in the Grand Finale.
+You can see how Liverpool presents their Eurovision Song Contest on 13 May 2023 in the Grand Finale.
 Can’t wait that long?
 You can also keep track of the preliminary rounds to get an idea of who will be the next big hit of Eurovision.